-Violinist Ray Chen snapped a string mid-Tchaikovsky concerto, and handled it like a boss
+When soloist Ray Chen snapped a string mid-Tchaikovsky, and handled it like a boss

-Taiwanese-Australian violinist Ray Chen gives us all a lesson in how to recover from an instrument mishap like a true virtuoso.
+Taiwanese-Australian violinist Ray Chen gives us all a lesson in how to recover an unexpected instrument mishap without missing a beat.

 Listen to this article

-While performing Tchaikovsky’s rousing Violin Concerto recently, alongside the Seattle Symphony Orchestra, the virtuoso’s E string abruptly snapped (watch below).
+While performing Tchaikovsky’s majestic Violin Concerto with the Seattle Symphony Orchestra, the virtuoso’s E string abruptly snapped (watch below).

 Ray Chen breaks violin string mid-performance with the Seattle Symphony